-How we deal with your homeowners or condominium association in Browntown
+How we handle your homeowners or condominium association in Browntown

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
-Typically the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
+Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
 Occasionally, you'll need to give us the old passes before new passes can be issued.

 Landlord Reference

-- Before you rent out your property in Browntown
+- Before you lease out your investment in Browntown

 - Collections and evictions